roadtripgames/boiler-demo/NOTES.md

 ### Emails

-- react-email ?
+- react-email
+  - welcome email
+  - reset password email

 ### Teams and organizations structure

 - Invite people
 - Have them be part of an organization
-- Create, assign, manage roles
+- Create, assign, manage roles, and permissions

 ## Jan 12